theimowski/master-thesis/docs/section-paradigms.md

 ### Referential opacity

+Both imperative and object-oriented paradigms suffer from referential opacity.
+Referential opacity is an opposite of referential transparency property.
+Tennent in his works explains {{{tennent1976denotational}}}:

-As per Tennent {{{tennent1976denotational}}}, main actions performed in imperative paradigm are updating statements, jumps and intermediate input / output, which spoil referential transparency by introducing the possibility of "side effects" or transfers of control during expression evaluations.
+>> *"Main actions performed in imperative paradigm are updating statements, jumps and intermediate input / output, which spoil referential transparency by introducing the possibility of "side effects" or transfers of control during expression evaluations."*
-Lack of referential transparency leads to an opposite property, namely referential opacity.

 Referential transparency has already been defined a few times {{{sondergaard1990referential, strachey2000fundamental}}}, where it concerns more complex topics such as non-determinism or definiteness.
 In context of this thesis and basic paradigms' characteristics it is enough to say that referential transparency describes a property of programming language, which enables to substitute certain expression with another of the same value, without impact on the program's behavior.